EuPathDB/cattoy/ReadMe.md

 # cattoy

 Play with website logs using SQL.

-cattoy loads website logs into an SQLite virtual table where they can be queried with SQL.
+Cattoy loads website logs into an SQLite virtual table where they can be mined with SQL queries.

 ### Requirements